Skip to main content

 Overview

-This guide will cover the following configuration entities:
+This guide covers the following configuration areas:

-• Prerequisites for Broadcasting - Providing an understanding of how active subscriptions work and how they can be managed for devices.
+1. Prerequisites for Broadcasting - Providing an understanding of how active subscriptions work and how they can be managed for devices.

-• Predefined Broadcast Configuration - Defining the key requirements and setting up broadcasts to be sent across the estate.
+2. Predefined Broadcast Configuration - Defining the key requirements and setting up broadcasts to be sent across the estate.

-• Data Broadcaster Configuration - Enable manual distribution of specific data to devices across the estate as specified in the predefined broadcasts.
+3. Data Broadcaster Configuration - Enable manual distribution of specific data to devices across the estate as specified in the predefined broadcasts.

-• Broadcast Status - Monitoring the status of the broadcasts locally as well as in the Estate Manager to make sure that they are successfully completed.
+4. Broadcast Status - Monitoring the status of the broadcasts locally as well as in the Estate Manager to make sure that they are successfully completed.

-• Troubleshooting Broadcast Issues - Tackling and fixing broadcast issues that may arise during broadcasting.
+5. Troubleshooting Broadcast Issues - Tackling and fixing broadcast issues that may arise during broadcasting.

 Prerequisites for Broadcasting

-To perform broadcasts successfully, the user must ensure that the intended target devices for broadcasts are subscribed before performing any broadcasts.
-Without the device being subscribed, the Estate Manager will not be able to communicate with the devices.
 If correctly installed, any device at start-up will connect to the Estate Manager Server and will be automatically subscribed.
 Once subscribed, the Estate Manager will be able to target that device or the range of devices and broadcast data directly to them.
 If the device has not been subscribed, it will not receive the broadcasted updates, and such failure to subscribe may happen due to network issues or firewall restrictions.

 Active Subscriptions Management

-Following are the Enactor messaging queues:
+The following are the Enactor messaging queues:

-• AllStores - Every device in the enactor estate will subscribe to this queue.
+• AllStores - Every device in the Enactor estate will subscribe to this queue.

 • Device - This is a device-specific queue.